 When you think about it, however, your appetite is essential for life.
 It keeps you alive by telling you it's time to eat.
 Fighting it simply goes against the laws of nature.

 Fighting your appetite also leads to cravings, binge eating and overeating.
-And, fighting anything puts your body in the physiologic stress response, which elevates cortisol, a fat-storing hormone, and contributes to other adverse health conditions.
+And, fighting anything puts your body in the physiologic stress response, which increases cortisol, a hormone that, when constantly elevated, contributes to adverse health conditions.

 Yet, so many of us have been trained to believe that having an appetite is bad and that controlling it is good.

 In Caroline Knapp's book, Appetites, she speaks of our culturally conditioned suspicion that "hungers themselves are somehow invalid or wrong, that indulgences must be earned and paid for, that the satisfaction of appetites often comes with a bill...